- Faculty & Staff

 Question assumptions and seek knowledge in a systemic and organized way.
 Philosophy hones critical thinking through articulating and understanding some of our most fundamental beliefs.
 Prepare yourself to think analytically and problem-solve.
 Become proficient in logic and reasoning and acquire transferable skills that will support you along your career path.

-The Philosophy Department offers honours, major and minor programs.
+The Department of Philosophy offers honours, major, and minor programs.
 It provides students with a vibrant and engaging educational experience, not only academically but socially as well, thanks to an active student union that organizes a range of events and forums throughout the year for philosophical discussion.

 For students planning to enter law school after graduation, the department now offers a specialized degree concentration: Concentration in Philosophy and Law.
 By focusing on topics in philosophy of law, political philosophy, ethics, and moral theory, the Concentration in Law is directly applicable to legal theory and policy courses, giving you a strong foundation for law school.